Kuddari/calculator/README.md

-# Calc
+# TUI Calculator
-A calculator program made by using python programming language
+A calculator program made by using python programming language that you run and make a calculation through  terminal in your computer